Marbletown, New York

 Marbletown is a town in Ulster County, New York, United States.
 The population was 5,658 at the 2020 census.
 It is located near the center of Ulster County, southwest of the City of Kingston.
 US 209 and NY 213 pass through the town.
 It is at the eastern edge of the Catskill Park.

 History

-The area was settled around 1638, and received its patent (to Henry Beekman, Thomas Garton, and Charles Brodhead) in 1703.
+The area was settled around 1638, and received its land patent (to Henry Beekman, Thomas Garton, and Charles Brodhead) in 1703.
 The community of Marbletown once served briefly as the state capital, after the city of Kingston was burned by the British during the American Revolutionary War.
 Part of Marbletown was used in 1823 to form the Town of Olive and another part was used in 1844 to form the Town of Rosendale.
 The town of Marbletown was formed in 1788.

 The Bevier Stone House, Rest Plaus Historic District, Cornelius Wynkoop Stone House and Mohonk Mountain House are listed on the National Register of Historic Places.